bflaven/BlogArticlesExamples/discovering_bert_and_keybert/README.md

 Here are the requirements to make the application works.

-## 1. create an environment with Conda
+## 1. Create an environment with Conda
 **I am using Anaconda to manage the python environment**

 Check the official website at [Anaconda | The World&#039;s Most Popular Data Science Platform](https://www.anaconda.com/)